 Oneness and Unity: Advaita Vedanta is a school of Hindu philosophy that teaches about the identities of an individual soul (Atman) and the ultimate reality (Brahman) – believed to be one in the same.
 Advaita Vedanta teaches non-duality – no separation.
 The Tao Te Ching also points to the fundamental idea that all existence is One – and all is is unified.

 Self-Knowledge: Both Advaita Vedanta philosophy as well as Taoism emphasize self-knowledge.
-In line with this idea, Lao Tzu’s verse “He who knows himself is enlightened” connects to Vedantic thought whereby liberation emerges when one realizes their true nature.
+In line with this idea, Lao Tzu’s verse “He who knows himself is enlightened” connects to Vedantic thought whereby true freedom emerges when one knows their true nature.

 Encouragement And Inspiration